google-research/torchsde/README.md

 - Existing solvers prioritize having high *strong order*.
 High *weak order* solvers will be included in the future.
 - Existing solvers are based on Itô SDEs.
 Solvers for Stratonovich SDEs will be included in the future.
 - Adjoint mode is currently not supported for SDEs with noise type `scalar` and `general`.
 We expect the first case to be fixed soon.
 The second case requires more work and will be fixed after efficient Stratonovich solvers are in place.
-- Implemented in Python, `BrownianPath` and `BrownianTree` suffer from interpreter overhead.
-We are working on porting this code to C++ using `torch.utils.cpp_extension` to speed up the Brownian motion queries.
 - Unlike the adjoint sensitivity method, our proposed stochastic adjoint sensitivity method is, to the best of our knowledge, a new numerical method.
 Theoretical properties in terms of its interaction with adaptive time-stepping is still largely unknown, even though we have found the combination to typically work in practice.

 ### References